What Is Epilepsy Surgery?

 Are There Any Risks From Epilepsy Surgery?

-Other risks depend on what kind of surgery your child had.
-These risks include increased seizures or changes in speech, vision, memory, language, or movement.
+Other risks depend on the type of surgery.
+These include increased seizures or changes in speech, vision, memory, language, or movement.
 The epileptologist and neurosurgeon will talk to you about your child's specific surgery.

 Use simple, calming words to explain the reason for the surgery.
 Talk about the medical problem and why surgery is necessary.
 Depending on your child's age, you can talk a bit about the surgery and the recovery period.
 Your doctor can recommend age-appropriate books, articles, and other resources that can help.